Anna Apostolaki: Career

 Women's clubs in Greece at the time were organized by wealthy urbanites who set up regional schools for the poor and refugee populations.
-A part of these schools were focused on the training of girls in handicrafts.
+A part of these schools was focused on the training of girls in handicrafts.
 Apostolaki was engaged in these clubs and developed an interest in the various patterns that showed a continuous use of artistic motifs from the Byzantine period to the present day.
 She worked on projects with the Lyceum Club to focus attention on Greek contributions to craft and textile art, and away from mirroring trends in fashion, which replaced Greek design with foreign elements.
 Collecting woven goods and lace, she helped organize three exhibitions—in 1921, 1922 and 1924—for the Club.

-After the conclusion of the Asia Minor Catastrophe, Drossinis, a member of the Board for the Museum of Greek Handicrafts, helped reorganize the museum as the National Museum of Decorative Arts.
+After the conclusion of the Asia Minor Catastrophe, Drossinis, a member of the Board for the Museum of Greek Handicrafts, helped reorganize the museum as the National Museum of Decorative Arts, known for caring for its collections and her research on ancient textiles, weaving traditions and folk art.
 In 1923 he hired Apostolaki as his assistant, making her only the fourth woman to join the Greek Archaeological Service.
-Initially she began her work by hand-washing all the fabrics, removing the moths and cataloguing the textile collection, which consisted of woven fabrics from the 4th to the 7th century.
+Initially, she began her work by hand-washing all the fabrics, removing the moths and cataloguing the textile collection, which consisted of woven fabrics from the 4th to the 7th century.
 She then worked to acquire both contemporary and ancient archaeological artifacts, traveling to remote villages in Crete and other places by mule to collect embroidery samples, as well as costumes.
 Apostolaki helped the Lyceum Club prepare an exhibit of Greek textiles as part of the 1925 meeting of the Little Entente of Women.
 In 1926, she was made curator of the museum and arranged a display of Minoan apparel, worn by young members of the Lyceum, for the three-day cultural festival hosted that same year by the Lyceum Club the Panathenaic Stadium.
 In 1927, Apostolaki organised an exhibition for the Lyceum Club; her invitation to potential exhibitors stressed the importance of Greek themes, but announced that submissions could include beadwork, musical instruments, pottery, wooden artifacts and weavings.